taylorai/galactic/docs/installation.rst

 Upgrade install
 -------------------

-To upgrade to the latest version, you can use pip:
+Upgrade to the latest version:

 .. code-block:: shell